Measuring Synthetic Eval Data Quality (SynAE)¶

 Skip or replace the framework when:

-- No production reference exists.
-Fidelity and diversity reduce to noise; a small golden query pair suite is the cheaper substitute.
+- No production reference.
+Fidelity and diversity reduce to noise, and a small golden query pair suite is cheaper.

 - Single-turn or non-tool-calling agents.
-The four-component decomposition collapses; standard output grading is equally informative.
+The four-component decomposition collapses, and output grading is equally informative.

-- Pure frozen smoke-test usage.
-If the set is a fixed gate for known issues, distributional fidelity is irrelevant — a pass/fail suite costs a fraction of the judge calls.
+- Frozen smoke-test usage.
+For a fixed gate on known issues, distributional fidelity is irrelevant, and a pass/fail suite costs a fraction of the judge calls.

-- Vendor platforms already bundle validity and fidelity scoring into the generator (Databricks, Tonic.ai) — a separate measurement layer becomes redundant.
+- Vendor platforms already bundle validity and fidelity scoring into the generator (Databricks, Tonic.ai), so a separate layer is redundant.

-- Uncalibrated LLM-as-judge setup.
-Without judge calibration, the framework's outputs mislead more than they help.
+- Uncalibrated LLM judge.
+Without judge calibration, the outputs mislead more than they help.

 - Interactive or multi-agent settings.
-The paper scopes SynAE to single-agent multi-turn tool-calling; extensions are flagged as future work, not validated (arxiv.org/abs/2605.22564).
+The paper scopes SynAE to single-agent multi-turn tool-calling, and extensions are future work, not validated (arxiv.org/abs/2605.22564).

 Key Takeaways¶

-- Synthetic eval data drifts silently from production; SynAE catches the drift before a deploy gate trusts the synthetic suite.
+- Synthetic eval data drifts silently from production — the same idealized-condition inflation benchmark contamination as eval risk describes; SynAE catches the drift before a deploy gate trusts the suite.

 - Score on three orthogonal pillars across four trace components — the matrix is the artefact, not an aggregated number.